Calendar integration

 Calendar providers

 The Nextcloud groupware integration provides access to internal calendars.
-It is, however, for third party apps possible to provide individual calenders.
+It is, however, for third party apps possible to provide individual calendars.
 The section Integration of custom calendar providers describes on how to implement a provider within the Nextcloud server.

 Resources